bymayanksingh/bymayanksingh/README.md

 <h1 align="center">Hey 👋 I'm Mayank Singh</h1>

+- 📜 I am currently working with HG Insights, India in a Hyrbid setup.

-- 📜 I am currently working with Edra Labs, which is a stealth startup in Mumbai, India.
+- 📜 I used to work with Edra Labs, which is a stealth startup in Mumbai, India.

 - 📜 I recently secured first position in 2025 WTF Hackathon organised by Edra Labs, where I build a Formula 1 insights platform.